 Getting to Know the Product is the First Step

 Often you will read reviews on products, and when you get them home, none of the things you read about are accurate with the item.
 This is because the blogger never got the chance to handle the item or was forced to do their research online.
-This approach does nothing wrong if you add a video to your research to see the product’s function.
+To combat this, try watching a video to see the product’s function.

 A few ways to get to know your product are:

 - Test Drive – One of the best ways to get to know a product is to take it out and use it.
 Companies often provide writers with testers to see how the item is used in the field by taking it out camping or using it at home.
 Testing is a huge part of writing for product blogs and often benefits the writers.

 - Deep Dive – As mentioned earlier, it might be hard to trust reviews that the blogger hasn’t tested.
 There is a situation where the blogger can read several reviews and watch another vlogger test them out on their page or on YouTube.
 This doesn’t give them personal experience but still provides ample knowledge.

 - Talk with the Seller – Another way to get some product info is by talking to the company that makes it.
 They have trained salespeople who know the ins and outs of the product and even a few things that might not be visible to the public.

 Working with the product is the best way to get knowledge.
 If you are testing camping gear, take it on your next campout.
 If you get editing software for your video, take it for a spin.
 If you cannot get a tester, do more research online to bridge the gap.

 Know the People You are Writing For

 The audience is an integral part of the equation.
 They dictate how the product does by using it and not by your opinion alone.
 For example, if you are working with a high-tech product, you could use terms that apply to the industry.
 If your product is for kids, you could use youthful slang to improve youths’ chances of buying the item.

 Some methods to determine your target audience are: